getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 ### Existence

-We showed earlier that a property access like `myObject.a` may result in an `undefined` value if either the explicit `undefined` is stored there or the the `a` property doesn't exist at all.
+We showed earlier that a property access like `myObject.a` may result in an `undefined` value if either the explicit `undefined` is stored there or the `a` property doesn't exist at all.
 So, if the value is the same in both cases, how else do we distinguish them?

 We can ask an object if it has a certain property *without* asking to get that property's value: